8 Tax Tips for Gambling Winnings and Losses

 Keep Good Records

 To help you keep track of how much you've won or lost over the course of a year, the IRS suggests keeping a diary or similar record of your gambling activities.
-At a minimum, your records should include the dates and types of specific wagers or gambling activities, name and address/location of each casino or racetrack you visited, names of other people with you at each gambling site, and the amounts you won or lost.
+At a minimum, your records should include the dates and types of specific wagers or gambling activities, name and address/location of each casino, racetrack or other gambling establishment you visited, names of other people with you at each gambling site, and the amounts you won or lost.

 You should also keep other items as proof of gambling winnings and losses.
-For example, hold on to all W-2G forms, wagering tickets, canceled checks, credit records, bank withdrawals, and statements of actual winnings or payment slips provided by casinos, racetracks, or other gambling establishments.
+For example, hold on to all W-2G forms, wagering tickets, canceled checks, credit records, bank withdrawals, and statements of actual winnings or payment slips provided by casinos, sports betting parlors, racetracks, or other gambling establishments.

 Audit Risks May Be Higher